Jean-Joooo/My-Creation-Unity/README.md

 ### •	🏃 Animation: Observe the seamless Animation system integration for the animals within the scene.

 ### • 💨 VFX & Post-processing: Explore custom VFX setups and their URP lighting integration.
-The scene utilizes a Global Box Volume for overall cinematic effects, complemented by individual post-processing setups created specifically for the animal objects.
+The scene utilizes a Global Box Volume for overall cinematic effects, complemented by individual post-processing setups created specifically for the animals.

 ### • 🔊 Audio: Listen closely to the spatial audio cues, featuring the Dynamic Rolloff effect for realistic distance-based volume control.